 You are pre-planning your own funeral

 Whatever your reasons are for funeral planning, this article will help you get started planning a funeral or memorial service, and will recommend information to help you accomplish the tasks associated with it.
 Here is some helpful information to help you get organized and get started planning a funeral or memorial service.
+Use this article as your funeral planning template.

-2. Understand your funeral or memorial service budget.
 It may be uncomfortable to focus on money, but it is very important to understand your budget before you begin planning.
 Take time to review your financial resources.
 Find out if the deceased has regular or burial insurance, or if you will have to pay upfront.
 See if other funding sources are available, such as the military, family members or other organizations.

-3. Briefly research typical funeral costs.
 Understanding funeral costs such as funeral home administrative fees, caskets, burial plots, transportation and funeral printing costs can help you spend your money wisely, and make the best decisions.
 Read our article on funeral costs for more information.

-4. Meet with a funeral director or funeral planner.
 Now that you have your paperwork organized, reviewed your budget and have a basic understanding of funeral costs, you are ready to meet with the funeral director.
 Consider bringing a trusted friend, family member or clergy to help with decision making.
 Several issues will need to be decided about the funeral service during this time.

 There will be several questions you will need to decide upon.
 To get started, let's answer some general questions about the funeral process.
 Beginning with these questions can help you decide on many of the details of your funeral or memorial service.